Charlie Brown, Snoopy, and the rest of the gang may be recognized around the world, but to the people of Sonoma County, they are simply our neighbors.

 CEO Paige Mazzoni says the Schulzes first got involved with Canine Companions in the mid-1980s after Sparky saw a demonstration given by a service dog recipient and her canine partner.
 When asked to join the organization’s board of directors, Sparky declined, but his wife Jean accepted and continues to serve on the board.
 “A huge part of what the Schulzes have done is bring attention to the concept of service dogs,” Mazzoni says.

 In Sonoma County, Charles Schulz and his family ultimately found a comfortable balance between worldwide fame and being part of a community, say those who knew him.
-“When Sparky first moved to Sebastopol in the early ‘70s, I think a lot of people didn’t know who he was,” says his wife, Jean Schulz.
+“When Sparky first moved from Sebastopol to Santa Rosa in the early ‘70s, I think a lot of people didn’t know who he was,” says his wife, Jean Schulz.
 “He wasn’t famous the way a movie star is famous.”

 “He liked it here, because he could go places and be a regular person in the community,” explains Gina Huntsinger of the Schulz Museum.
 “People here let him be.”